j-d0g/mistral-7b-nli/PAPER.md

-# Mistral-Thinking-7B: Interpretable NLI with Augmented Chain-of-Thought Fine-Tuning with QLoRA
+# NLIstral-QLoRA-7B: Interpretable NLI with Augmented Chain-of-Thought Fine-Tuning

 This document provides instructions for evaluating NLI models on test datasets, whether you've trained your own models or downloaded pre-trained ones.